vinaykargwal/vinaykargwal/README.md

 - 👋 Hi, I’m @vinaykargwal
-- 👀 I’m interested in ...Learn Python and Java/Kotlin and be master in java/kotlin
+- 👀 I’m interested in ...Learn Python
 - 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...
+Python Projects
 - 📫 How to reach me ...

 <!---